The Employer-Side Forecasting Layer

 Reference Document

-The full reference document underlying the editorial series, published with full assumption disclosure, peer reviewable methodology, and source citations.
+The full reference document underlying the editorial series, assembled end to end in four parts: the Workforce Exposure Forecast, multi-marker cost monetization, the Workforce Claims Forecast and Experience Calibration, and the two-layer attestation — published with full assumption disclosure, peer-reviewable methodology, and source citations.
 Available as a free download in PDF format.